prettier/prettier-vscode/README.md

 #### prettier.packageManager

-Controls the package manager to be used to resolve the ESLint library.
-This has only an influence if the ESLint library is resolved globally.
+Controls the package manager to be used to resolve modules.
+This has only an influence if the `prettier.resolveGlobalModules` setting is `true` and modules are resolved globally.
 Valid values are `"npm"` or `"yarn"` or `"pnpm"`.

+#### prettier.resolveGlobalModules (default: false)

+When enabled, this extension will attempt to use global npm or yarn modules if local modules cannot be resolved.

+> NOTE: This setting can have a negative performance impact, particularly on Windows when you have attached network drives.
+Only enable this if you must use global modules.
+It is recommended that you always use local modules when possible.

 #### prettier.disableLanguages